haraka/haraka-plugin-limit/README.md

 Each limit type has values that can be defined in [limit.ini](https://github.com/haraka/haraka-plugin-limit/blob/master/config/limit.ini).
 See the default [limit.ini](https://github.com/haraka/haraka-plugin-limit) in this packages config directory.

-Each limit type is disabled until `enabled=true` is set within it's block in limit.ini.
+Each limit type is disabled until `enabled=true` is set within its block in limit.ini.

 Haraka's config loader loads the defaults from limit.ini within this plugins installed config directory and applies any overrides found in the limit.ini within your Haraka install/config directory.